siobhain/ccdshop/README.md

 #### Owners Stipulation about Product Pricing & Quantity limits.
 The owner Julia has specified that it is a strategic business decision to opt for whole number pricing in order to maintain the feeling of exclusivity and quality in the goods.
 It is thought the discerening customer would not fall for the charm pricing of say €49.99.as a family heirloom.
 Therefore there are to be no decimal points rendered on the website.

-In addition Julia the owner has requested that the quantity ordered be limited to a maximium of 5 as these pieces ahere all handmade and not mass produced.
-At times it may be necessary for her to make to order which may result in delays, in those cases s will contact the customer direclty herself.
+In addition Julia the owner has requested that the quantity ordered be limited to a maximium of 5 as these pieces are all handmade and not mass produced.
+At times it may be necessary for her to make to order which may result in delays, in those cases she will contact the customer directly herself.

+Owner does not envisage regular newsletters but perhpas quarterly end of line/offers made exclusively to cusomters - as stock is limited - that have registered for account.
+Therefore owner will not need mailchimp, A simple `subscribe_newsletter` boolean field in the UserProfile model will suffice, When true user will get newsletter otherwise not & Users are presented with choice during checkout process if they would like to signup for newsletter or not.

 ### B2C